-Everyone from first-time beginners to advanced skiers and snowboarders will find something at Mammoth, from the big cornice on top of Dave's Run, to the gentle, forgiving runs off of the Discovery Chair, and everything in between, you find a ski trail that perfect for you.
+Everyone from first-time beginners to advanced skiers and snowboarders will find something at Mammoth, from the big cornice on top of Dave's Run, to the gentler runs off of the Discovery Chair, and everything in between, you find your perfect ski trail.

 Cross Country Skiing